samsquire/ideas4/README.md

 ![btreegrid](https://raw.githubusercontent.com/samsquire/structural-visualization/main/btree.png)

-beetroot grid
+btree grid

 # 344. Parallel interpreter

-I implemented part of this idea.
+I implemented an assembly based parallel interpreter based on part of this idea.
 [See this repository](https://github.com/samsquire/multiversion-concurrency-control#parallel-interpreter).

 How do we create subinterpreters that are compatible with eachother?
+In other words, how do you create interpreters that can communicate with zero or minimal data copies or marshalling?

 The single address space can support parallel interpretation depending on the design of the subinterpreter and the relationships between subinterpreters.